 - Though excited, avoid touching the gorillas.
 They are wild animals.

 - Sometimes the gorillas charge.
 Don’t panic.
 Follow your ranger guide’s example: crouch down slowly, do not look the gorillas directly in the eyes; wait for the animals to pass.
 Do not attempt to run away.

 - Body language is important and trekkers must not put up their hands or arms, point or stare.
-To gorillas, these behaviours represent aggression.
+To gorillas, these behaviors represent aggression.

-- Do not leave any rubbish such as food wrappers or drink bottles in the park; foreign items can harbour diseases or other contaminants.
+- Do not leave any rubbish such as food wrappers or drink bottles in the park; foreign items can harbor diseases or other contaminants.

 - If you need to go to ease yourself while in the forest, please ask the ranger guide to dig you a hole.
 Make sure the hole is 30 cm deep.
 Please ensure the hole is filled after you are finished.